karinnesagir/Symptom-Analysis/README.md

 - `requirements.txt`: List of dependencies required to run the program.
 - `label_list.txt`" List of labels found in the dataset.
 - `inference.ipynb`: Script containing code for inferencing using the NER model.
-- `ner_model.ipynb`: Script containing code for the NER model architecture and training.
+- `NER.ipynb`: Script containing code for the NER model architecture and training.
+- `NER_KFold_Configs.ipynb`: Script containing code for the NER model architecture and training with KFold cross validation (5-Fold) and different configs.
 - `viterbi_algorithm.ipynb`: Script containing code for the Viterbi algorithm implementation.

 ## Installation